-- Representation by the student's parent or another adult who can provide guidance to the student and who is not an employee of the district, - 2.
-An opportunity to testify and to present evidence and witnesses in the student's defense, and - 3.
-An opportunity to question the witnesses called by the district at the hearing.
+- Representation by the student's parent or another adult who can provide guidance to the student and who is not an employee of the district. - An opportunity to testify and to present evidence and witnesses in the student's defense, and - An opportunity to question the witnesses called by the district at the hearing, which typically consist of school administrators.